maciejs20/ContainerWkshp/1-PrepareLab/README.md

 ![Kubernetes](./../images/kcheck.png)

 # Task 3.
-Install Docker Desktop on your Mac
+(NOT REQUIRED) Install Docker Desktop on your Mac

 Follow this procedure to install the latest Docker Desktop (ex Community Edition) on your Mac (**for Windows**, jump to the next session)